How Green is Your Christmas Tree? The Story of Christmas Trees

 With the need to live more sustainably becoming a higher priority, it might seem as if an artificial tree might be more environmentally friendly as it can be reused.
 Surprisingly the Carbon Trust has concluded that real Christmas trees have a much lower carbon footprint than artificial trees, especially if they are carefully sourced and disposed of.
 If a real Christmas tree is disposed of in landfill, it has a carbon footprint of 16kg CO2, whereas if it is recycled and turned into woodchip for gardening or burned, it has a carbon footprint of 3.5kg CO2.
 An artificial Christmas tree has a carbon footprint of 40kg, which means it would need to be used for 10 years to have a lower carbon footprint than a real tree.
 If you can find a local Christmas tree grower to source your tree from, it reduces the carbon footprint even more.

 Buying a potted tree can reduce the carbon footprint even further if it is reused, just make sure that it is labelled ‘pot grown’ to indicate that it is used to being in a pot and has not been dug up from the ground.
-It is now possible to rent a Christmas tree just for the festive period and return it back to the expert care of the grower at the end of the season.
+It is also now possible to rent a Christmas tree just for the festive period and return it back to the expert care of the grower at the end of the season, an impressive circular economy solution to having a real tree.

-Whichever real tree option you choose, you can be assured that it’s an environmentally beneficial way of bringing some of the winter outdoors indoors, a reassuring reminder of the continuity of life right in your front room.
+Whichever real tree option you choose, you can be assured that it’s an environmentally beneficial way of bringing some of the winter outdoors indoors, a reassuring reminder of the continuity of life and warmer days to come right in your front room.